 - What is the effect of pesticides on conservation actions, and how does this affect pollinators?

 A Call for Knowledge (CfK) was carried out in June 2019.
 It resulted in 10 contributions from experts and the identification of relevant publications.
 Based on the scoping process and the Call for Knowledge, a Document of Work (DoW) was compiled.

 Answering the request

-Selection of an Experts Steering Group (see above)
+Selection of an Expert Working Group (see above)

 An open call for experts was launched in October 2019 to invite relevant actors (including experts and non-experts, NGOs, private sectors, policy, etc.).
 A group of 19 experts were selected to ensure balance in disciplines, sectors, geographic and gender.

 A workshop held on the 9th and 10th of January 2020 in Brussels constituted the second stage.
-In this workshop, the selected actors (EGW) discussed current evidence and available data while seeking to (a) identify knowledge gaps related to the impacts of pollinators, (b) recognize and prioritize critical research needs, and (c)provide potential policy recommendations based on key consensual findings.
+In this workshop, the selected actors (EGW) discussed current evidence and available data while seeking to (a) identify knowledge gaps related to the impacts of pollinators, (b) recognise and prioritise critical research needs, and (c)provide potential policy recommendations based on key consensual findings.